LogoMist

 Pointers & References

-Explicit memory access with C-style ergonomics and Rust-native safety.
+Explicit memory access with prefix pointer syntax and Rust-native safety.

-Mist simplifies Rust’s reference system by using a pointer-style syntax.
-While the symbols look like C-style pointers, they adhere strictly to Rust’s ownership and borrowing rules.
+Mist uses a prefix * syntax for reference types.
+While the symbols look like C-style pointers, they adhere strictly to Rust's ownership and borrowing rules.

 Basic Syntax